nash-p/wp-army-attachements/README.md

     - Some lore/description editing to be more... in tune

 Changelog:
-    - Infrastructure changed to Defenses, reworked all traits here
+    - Infrastructure changed to Defenses, reworked all traits here, focused on HP
-    - Reinforcements changed to special forces group of traits, 1 for each ascension (except Synths) with 3 tiers each
+    - Reinforcements changed to special forces group of traits, 1 for each ascension (except Synths) with 3 tiers each, focused on morale damage
+    - Redid vehicles into 6 distinct traits focused on disengage chance

 # NEW TRAIT CHAINS/UPGRADES